-Boots Are an Autumn Staple—The 6 Best Styles For 2024 (And Beyond)
+Boots Are an Autumn Staple—The 6 Best Styles for 2024 (and Beyond)

 Shop Moto Boots:

-With smart tailoring or flouncy skirts, this pair will rise to the occasion.
+With smart tailoring or flouncy skirts, these will rise to the occasion.

 Florrie embarked on her fashion journey while studying French and History at university.
 Whilst studying in Aix-en-Provence, she began to write her dissertation on the history of fashion and the influence of Haute Couture, and landed her first role at Harper’s Bazaar.
 Following this, she interned for various publications including Elle, Grazia and Marie Claire before joining the fashion team at Conde Nast Traveller.
 There, she contributed to international photoshoots, styled pages and covers, and produced engaging digital content.